a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/07. Associative Arrays - Lab/README.txt

 Write a function that counts the times each word occurs in a text.
 Print the words sorted by count in descending order.
 The input comes as an array of strings.

+05. Neighborhoods
+Write a function that receives list of neighborhoods and then some people, who are going to live in it.
+The input will come as array of strings.
+The first element will be the list of neighborhoods separated by ", ".
+The rest of the elements will be a neighborhood followed by a name of a person in the format "{neighborhood} - {person}".
+Add the person to the neighborhood only if the neighborhood is in the list of neighborhoods.
+At the end print the neighborhoods sorted by the count of inhabitants in descending order.
+Print them in the following format:
+"{neighborhood}: {inhabitants count}
+--{1st inhabitant}
+--{2nd inhabitant}
+…"